cideM/aoc2020/README.md

 This repository contains my solutions for Advent of Code 2020 in whatever languages I feel like.
 Every solution is a single file which you can just run like this `./d2/d2.hs` or `./d2/d2.lua`.
 The code always starts with a shebang line that runs the code in a Nix shell.
 That means you don't need to install anything, it's all temporary and self-contained.

+The Clojure is to be run by opening the file in your favorite editor and interactively evaluating things.
+No shebang here.

 There are also a few other tools installed for you in the base Nix shell, such as `ormolu` for formatting Haskell and `hlint` for linting, and so on.

 ## Preparation